pocket; money; teenagers; punishment; chores; jobs; responsibility; savings. ;

 What should pocket money cover?

-This will depend on what you work out with your child.
-In the primary school years you may decide it could cover some saving, some for school lunches and some for your child to decide what he wants to use it for.
-You might have to be careful not to criticise his choices if you are not happy with them.
-Giving pocket money and then telling your child exactly what he must use it for does not develop his sense of responsibility or independence.
+In the primary school years you may decide that pocket money could cover some saving, some school lunches and some for your child to decide what they want to use it for.
+Be careful not to criticise their choices if you are not happy with them.
+Giving choice and then telling your child what to do does not develop their sense of responsibility or independence.

 Pocket money and punishment

 Stopping pocket money often seems an easy answer if your child has done something wrong.
 Sometimes this is OK.
 For example, if he has broken something it may be important for him to help pay for it by giving part of his pocket money each week if this seems fair.